AlvinZhao2020/Yep/README.md

 ### home page

+On homepage.
 There are
 * top nav bar :link to login/log out && click 'write a review' will lead user to businesses index page
-* search component : Users can search for their favorite kind of businesses
+* search component : Users can search for their favorite kind of businesses. eg. sushi
-* categorys componet : click one of them will go to that category page
+* categorys component : Clicking anyone of them,user will go to that category page
-* footer :links to developer's github, linkedin on the homepage.
+* footer :Links to developer's github, linkedin

 ![Alt Text](app/assets/images/homepageshow.gif)